Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Materials and Methods

 \subsection{Model architecture.}

 The central model of our pipeline is a generative vision model that learns the physically-conditioned image-to-image transformation from pre-flood image to post-flood image.
-We leveraged the existing implementation of pix2pixHD~\cite{Wang_2018}.
-Pix2pixHD is a state-of-the-art semantic image synthesis model that uses multi-scale generator and discriminator architectures to generate high-resolution imagery.
-We extended the input dimensions to $1024{\times}1024{\times}4$ to incorporate the flood extent map and found in extensive hyperparameter experiments that the default parameters in~\cite{Wang18pix2pixHD} work best.
+We leveraged the existing implementation of pix2pixHD~\cite{wang18pix2pixhd}.
+Pix2pixHD is a state-of-the-art semantic image synthesis model that uses multi-scale generator and discriminator architectures to generate high-resolution imagery and we refer to the original paper~\cite{wang18pix2pixhd} for details on the model architectures.
+We extended the input dimensions to $1024{\times}1024{\times}4$ to incorporate the focus area mask.
+We experimented with different parameters (see~\cref{sec:appendix_experiments}), but eventually decided to use the same architecture and hyperparameters as in~\cite{wang18pix2pixhd}.
+We trained the model from scratch on each dataset.
+For the xbd2xbd dataset, training took $200$ epochs in ${\sim}7\unit{hrs}$ on $8{\times}\unit{V100}$ Google Cloud GPUs.
 The resulting pipeline is modular, such that it can be repurposed for visualizing other climate impacts.